ethereum/portal-network-specs/witness.md

 ##### Keys

-Keys are also using custom encryption to make them more compact.
+Keys are also using custom encoding to make them more compact.

 The nibbles of a key are encoded in a following way `[FLAGS NIBBLE1+NIBBLE2 NIBBLE3+NIBBLE4 NIBBLE5... ]`